kindtek/devels-playground/README.md

 ## Devel details

 #### All images contain a `/hel` directory that is symbolically linked to `/home/dvl` (using `ln -s /home/dvl /hel`).
 This is both for convenience and as a practical safeguard.
 The devel user and other users in the horns group are the owners of `/hel` and the current devel's workshop and devel's playground github repos are cloned there as well (`/hel/dwork` and `/hel/dplay`).
-Devel is the default user and as the devel you are not able to access anything in `/home/gbl` or do anything outside of `/hel` that would require root priveleges
+Devel is the default user and as the devel you are not able to access anything in `/home/agl` or do anything outside of `/hel` that would require root priveleges

-#### [In theory](https://softprom.com/sites/default/files/materials/cyberark-sb-to-SUDO-or-not-to-SUDO-06-11-2015-en.pdf), the gates of sudo should restrict the devel to only making changes in `/hel` and any mounted drives - leaving only `gbl` to make changes at the root level
+#### [In theory](https://softprom.com/sites/default/files/materials/cyberark-sb-to-SUDO-or-not-to-SUDO-06-11-2015-en.pdf), the gates of sudo should restrict the devel to only making changes in `/hel` and any mounted drives - leaving only `agl` to make changes at the root level

 ##### More notes: All of `/hel` is mounted as a volume in Docker and the data stored in `/hel` will persist throughout all images when running in Docker.
-When in WSL, the volume will be stored in a WSL instance called Docker-Data.The directory located at `/mnt/data/gbl` contains backup scripts (`backup-devel.sh`) and automatically generates restore scripts when the backups are ran.
-The `/mnt/data/gbl` directory is safe from the devel as the devel has no write priveleges there -- only read and execute
+When in WSL, the volume will be stored in a WSL instance called Docker-Data.The directory located at `/mnt/data/agl` contains backup scripts (`backup-devel.sh`) and automatically generates restore scripts when the backups are ran.
+The `/mnt/data/agl` directory is safe from the devel as the devel has no write priveleges there -- only read and execute

 ---